Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Abstract

 \section{Abstract}

 Word translation without parallel corpora has become feasible, rivaling the performance of supervised methods.
-Recent findings have shown that the accuracy and robustness of unsupervised word translation (UWT) can be improved by making use of visual observations, which are universal representations across languages.
-In this work, we investigate the potential of using not only visual observations but also pretrained language-image models for enabling a more efficient and robust UWT.
-Specifically, we develop a novel UWT method dubbed Word Alignment using Language-Image Pretraining (\textit{\ours{}}), which leverages visual observations via the shared embedding space of images and texts provided by CLIP models~\citep{radford2021learning}. \ours{} has a two-step procedure.
-First, we retrieve word pairs with high confidences of similarity, computed using our proposed \emph{image-based fingerprints}, which define the initial pivot for the word alignment.
+Recent findings have shown the improvement in accuracy and robustness of unsupervised word translation (UWT) by utilizing visual observations, which are universal representations across languages.
+Our work investigates the potential of using not only visual observations but also pretrained language-image models for enabling a more efficient and robust UWT.
+We develop a novel UWT method dubbed Word Alignment using Language-Image Pretraining (\textit{\ours{}}), leveraging visual observations via the shared image-text embedding space of CLIPs~\citep{radford2021learning}. \ours{} has a two-step procedure.
+First, we retrieve word pairs with high confidences of similarity, computed using our proposed \emph{image-based fingerprints}, which define the initial pivot for the alignment.
 Second, we apply our \emph{robust Procrustes algorithm} to estimate the linear mapping between two embedding spaces, which iteratively corrects and refines the estimated alignment.
 Our extensive experiments show that \ours{} improves upon the state-of-the-art performance of bilingual word alignment for a few language pairs across different word embeddings and displays great robustness to the dissimilarity of language pairs or training corpora for two word embeddings.